Diabetic Peripheral Neuropathy Affects the Feet

 When nerves are damaged, they fail to signal to the patient when there is an injury or irritation in the foot.
 This lack of sensitivity to pain can make a patient vulnerable to skin ulcers and other foot problems, which can lead to infection.
 More serious complications include loss of a foot or a limb.

-Causes of Diabetic Peripheral Neuropathy
+Causes and Risk Factors of Diabetic Peripheral Neuropathy

-As with many other complications of diabetes, the better a patient is able to control the underlying disease, the less chance of complications such as peripheral neuropathy.
+As with many other complications of type 2 diabetes, the better a patient is able to control the underlying disease, the less chance of complications such as peripheral neuropathy.
 Nerve damage is more common for patients whose diabetes is undiagnosed or poorly controlled.

 Symptoms That Indicate Peripheral Neuropathy